erew123/alltalk_tts/README.md

 - **Finetuning** Train the model specifically on a voice of your choosing for better reproduction.
 - **Documentation:** Fully documented with a built in webpage.
 [Screenshot](https://github.com/erew123/alltalk_tts#screenshots)
 - **Console output** Clear command line output for any warnings or issues.
-- **Standalone/3rd Party support via JSON calls** Can be used with 3rd party applications via JSON calls.
+- **API Suite and 3rd Party support via JSON calls** Can be used with 3rd party applications via JSON calls.

 ## Index